WiIIson/EMGFlow-Python-Package/EMGFlow-Package/README.md

 ## Documentation

-To see full documentation, see the [GitHub page](https://github.com/WiIIson/EMGFlow-Python-Package/tree/main).
+To see full documentation, see the [GitHub.io Pages](https://wiiison.github.io/EMGFlow-Python-Package/index.html).

 ---